Tortel/SysLog/Readme.md

 The logs are saved under the primary external storage folders named by the date and time.

 Some plans for improvement:
+* Use compatibility library or ABS to make app consistent for all devices/versions (Just because I have the action overflow forced on doesn't mean that the menu is always there)
 * Add an option to grep logs for a certain string
 * Landscape, damnit.
 And handle rotation/keyboard
 * Why doesn't it scroll with the virtual keyboard open?